Browse the knowledge base

 Onboarding a new client as a tax advisor

 Don't sign up for the client.
 Have them sign up themselves and invite you — that keeps the audit trail clean and the data ownership correct.
 Walk them through the first 20 minutes over a screen-share: signup → company wizard → plan choice → email forwarding → advisor invite → first test upload.
-The first 30 days are mostly about establishing rhythm + setting per-client thresholds.
+The first 30 days are mostly about establishing an upload rhythm and clearing your work queue regularly.

 GDPR considerations for tax advisors

 Your client is the data controller.
 TaxItEasy is the processor (with a DPA).
-You as their tax advisor are a sub-processor of the client, accessing their data via TaxItEasy with strictly read + flag scope.
+You as their tax advisor are a sub-processor of the client, accessing their data via TaxItEasy with bounded, fully audit-logged write access — never billing, team, or deletes.
 The processor relationship between you and the client is governed by your engagement contract, NOT by TaxItEasy.

 Multi-currency for cross-border clients

 Multi-currency is per-client (each company picks one base currency).
-Both the original amount and the ECB-converted amount on the invoice date are stored.
+Both the original amount and the converted amount are stored — using the actual charged rate when the receipt shows one (Stripe, Wise, card statements), otherwise the ECB reference rate for the invoice date.
 Your cockpit shows each client in their own base currency.
 VAT view + bulk exports sum in the client's base.
-Multi-company clients can have different base currencies per company.

 Language handling in exports